KT-1000/sundog_es6/README.md

 <code>cd sundog_es6</code>

-To complete the exercise(s) in each section, it is necessary to have an environment with the appropriate technologies.
+To complete the exercises in each section, it is necessary to have an environment with the appropriate technologies.
 While the course instructions specify creating an Ubuntu VM using VirtualBox and a downloaded ISO, we'll be using Docker containers instead.
 We'll still need VirtualBox though, so download the appropriate version for your system here:

 [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)

 Once downloaded, install VirtualBox.
 It will be used by docker-machine to create a place for the docker containers we'll need to do perform coursework to sit.

 Each part of the elastic stack will be in its own docker container.
-For example, if you cd into the *docker_image* directory, you can build and run a docker container for elasticsearch by these commands:
+For example, if you cd into the *docker_image* directory, you can build and run a docker container for elasticsearch via these commands:

 <code>docker build -t elasticsearch .</code>

 <code>docker run --rm -tid -p 9200:9200 elasticsearch</code>

+Now you have a docker container named 'elasticsearch' running elasticsearch6, which can be used for future exercises.

 ## <a name="technologiesused"></a>Technologies Used
 - [Elasticsearch](https://www.elastic.co/products/elasticsearch)